fission/docs.fission.io/docs/content/trouble-shooting/_index.en.md

 ### HPA shows unknown status

 You may see `<unknown>` status as follows.
-It's because it takes some time for metric server to collect enough information to calculate the right number of replicas after installing metric server.
+It's because it takes some time for metric-server to collect enough information to calculate the right number of replicas after installing metric server.

 ```bash